 In addition to anti-PLA2R antibodies, anti-THSD7A antibodies represent a further marker in serological pMN diagnostics, which, due to its high specificity, like anti-PLA2R antibodies, is also ideally suited for differentiation from secondary MN.
 Moreover, simultaneous determination of anti-PLA2R and THSD7A antibodies increases the serological detection rate.2.3

-EUROIMMUN has developed state-of-the-art test systems based on recombinant antigens for precise determination of autoantibodies.
-In the indirect immunofluorescence tests Anti-PLA2R IIFT (IgG) and Anti-THSD7A IIFT (IgG), transfected cells which express the antigens on their surface are used as standard substrates.
-For the enzyme-linked immunosorbent assay Anti-PLA2R ELISA (IgG) the recombinant receptor is biochemically extracted from the transfected cells and then used to coat the microplates, while in the Anti-PLA2R ChLIA (IgG) magnetic particles are coated with the antigens.
-These methods allow for easy, fast and highly specific detection of autoantibodies in a blood sample.
+EUROIMMUN has developed exclusive test systems based on recombinant antigens for precise determination of autoantibodies against PLA2R and THSD7A.
+The indirect immunofluorescence tests Anti-PLA2R IIFT (IgG) and Anti-THSD7A IIFT (IgG) use transfected cells expressing the antigens on their surface as standard substrates.
+For the enzyme-linked immunosorbent assay Anti-PLA2R ELISA (IgG), the recombinant receptor is biochemically purified from the transfected cells and then used to coat the microplates, while for the Anti-PLA2R ChLIA (IgG) magnetic particles are coated with the antigens.
+With these methods, the autoantibodies can be detected easily, quickly and highly specifically in a blood sample.

 The immunofluorescence tests are reliable test systems that can be used for qualitative determination of autoantibodies against PLA2R and THSD7A.
 The Anti-PLA2R ELISA (IgG) and the Anti-PLA2R ChLIA (IgG) also allow quantitative determination of anti-PLA2R antibodies.